FAQ: Need info on important stuff at SXM Festival? Check out our comprehensive list of frequently asked questions

 -If you have a ticket that is not in your name, please contact us at firstname.lastname@example.org and we will give you instructions on how to transfer the ticket name.
 Please note we do not transfer funds (that is up to the attendee).
 We transfer the attendee name only.

--Transportation passes will also be available for pick up at will call.
+-Transportation passes will also be shipped for US and Canada or also be available for pick up at will call.

 -If you have purchased a VIP upgrade, please note that in order to receive your VIP wristband you must present both the 5 DAY GA proof of purchase and the VIP UPGRADE proof of purchase.
 Please ensure that both proof of purchases are in the same name.